bhaubhau/CarND-Advanced-Lane-Lines/README.md

 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src` and `dest` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

+![alt text][perspective_original]
 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?